weareleaf/handbook/day-to-day-tasks/time-tracking.md

 Tracking time also helps us when it comes to our end of year financial statements, as some of our activity is tax-deductible to a certain extent.
 Having these records makes the process of claiming this tax back much easier.

-Keep in mind, we *do not expect employees to log exactly 37.5 hours of time in Harvest every week*.
+Keep in mind, we *do not expect employees to log exactly 37.5 hours of billable time in Harvest every week*.
 We understand that the actual amount of work you get done week to week varies, and that there are other parts of your job that take time from your working day.

+It is important, however, that we understand where non-billable time is going so we know how we can improve.
+If you're blocked on all billable work, have an appointment, or otherwise have something that's taking up significant time in your day, just add it under the Leaf -> Admin -> General section in Harvest so we can assess whether there are ways we can improve our effectiveness.

 ## Good time tracking